DeskDay supports secure Single Sign-On (SSO) using OpenID Connect (OIDC) and SAML.

 An identity provider that supports OIDC authentication flows

-Once configured, DeskDay uses the provider to authenticate users and sync users into the PSA.
+Once configured, DeskDay uses the provider to authenticate users and sync users.

 Microsoft 365 (Azure Entra ID) Integration